openedx/edx-documentation/en_us/shared/students/SFD_introduction.rst

 ************************

+The dates and times that new materials are released, and when homework assignments and exams are due, are shown throughout your course.

+In your account settings, you can specify your local time zone so that any course dates and times are displayed in your local time.

-The dates and times that new materials are released, and when homework assignments and exams are due, are included throughout your course.
-It is important to be aware that edX lists all times in Coordinated Universal Time (UTC).
-When you see a time in your course, edX recommends that you use a time zone converter to convert the UTC time to your local time.
+..
+Important:: If you do not specify a time zone in your account settings, edX lists all times in Coordinated Universal Time (UTC).
+You can use a time zone converter to convert UTC time to your local time.
 You can use any converter that you want, including one of the following time zone converters.

 * `Time and Date Time Zone Converter`_